pretix/pretix/doc/api/resources/orders.rst

        * does not validate if products are only to be sold in a specific time frame

+       * does not validate if products are only to be sold on other sales channels

        * does not validate if the event's ticket sales are already over or haven't started

        * does not validate the number of items per order or the number of times an item can be included in an order